When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 Ultimately the Bosch is a fantastic motor and is renowned for being able to do very high mileages without problems, but if they do go wrong (especially out of warranty) Bosch will not repair the motor and a replacement can cost in the region of £800-£1000.
 The battery is also incredibly expensive considering its modest energy capacity (around the £500 mark).

-I would not recommend a Bafang or Tongsheng if you are not confident about repairing things yourself, especially if you are going to be covering high mileages (unless of course you know of someone who can do repairs / servicing for you).
+I would not recommend a Bafang or Tongsheng if you are not confident about repairing things yourself, especially if you are going to be covering high mileage (unless of course, you know of someone who can do repairs/servicing for you).

 Choosing the Right Bicycle for your E-Bike Build

 Hub motors are only suitable for bikes with standard drop-outs.
-Some modern mountain and road bikes, these use thru-axles, so fitting a hub motor would not be a viable option.
+Some modern mountain and road bikes use thru-axles, so fitting a hub motor would not be a viable option.

 The main thing to consider is the extra weight your conversion kit is going to add to your bike.
 A 1500w direct-drive hub motor combined with a 52v20ah battery can add 10-12kg to the weight of your bike, which will have a noticeable effect on braking (especially downhill).
 A small mid-drive motor like a Tongsheng TSDZ2 in combination with a 36v13ah battery will add around 7kg to the weight of your bike.